DirectoryTree/LdapRecord-Docs/core/v3/model-relationships.md

 $user->groups()->detach($group);
 ```

-You may also want to detach a user from all groups, if for example they are
+You may also want to detach a user from all groups.
+You may accomplish this by using the `detachAll()` method:
-leaving the company and you it is apart of your off-boarding process.

-You may accomplish this task by using the `detachAll()` method:

 ```php
 $user = User::find('cn=John Doe,ou=Users,dc=local,dc=com');